Azure/bicep-registry-modules/avm/ptn/policy-insights/remediation/README.md

 </details>
 <p>

-### Example 2: _Using large parameter set_
+### Example 6: _Policy Remediation (Subscription scope)_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module with the minimum set of required parameters.

 <details>